Skip to Content

 Thinking An Alaska Cruise Is Just For Seniors

 While it’s true that Alaska attracts an older crowd, don’t discard it if you don’t fit the age category.
-Mega-ships like the Norwegian Bliss and Norwegian Joy offer sailings from Seattle.
+Mega-ships like the Norwegian Bliss and Norwegian Encore offer sailings from Seattle.

 These family-friendly ships provide first-class entertainment, race car tracks, laser tag, and much more.
 In fact, an Alaska cruise is perfect for families, singles, and seniors alike.